joshbrew/eegpwa/README.md

 The idea is to make it so the lightweight analysis and visual tools are both there as needed, I'm still fleshing this concept out but think of a cross between a python scientific package and a web game engine library.
 My HEG software is essentially this and I want to expand both to then be combined for a WebBCI framework.
 This will make use of all the best of the web.

-* `var smoothie = new SmoothieChartMaker()` - make a [Smoothiejs](http://smoothiecharts.org/) instance for smooth time series visualization
+* `var smoothie = new SmoothieChartMaker(nSeries, canvasId)` - make a [Smoothiejs](http://smoothiecharts.org/) instance for smooth time series visualization
-* `var uplotter = new uPlotMaker()` - make a [uPlot](https://github.com/leeoniya/uPlot) instance, allows for overlaid or stacked (vertical) time series or FFT (or whatever really) visualization.
+* `var uplotter = new uPlotMaker(divId)- make a [uPlot](https://github.com/leeoniya/uPlot) instance, allows for overlaid or stacked (vertical) time series or FFT (or whatever really) visualization.
-* `var brainmap = new brainMap2D()` - make a brain heat map using the atlas from your eeg32 instance, tags each point with their atlas name (e.g. Fp1, Cz) and which ADC channels are assigned.
+* `var brainmap = new brainMap2D(heatmapCanvasId, pointsCanvasId)` - make a brain heat map using the atlas from your eeg32 instance, tags each point with their atlas name (e.g. Fp1, Cz) and which ADC channels are assigned.
 Uses [webgl-heatmap](https://github.com/pyalot/webgl-heatmap) for visualization
+* `var timecharter = new TimeChartMaker(divId, maxpoints)` - class for constructing performant time series charts for raw feeds of each tagged ADC channel.
+* `var mirrorchart = new mirrorBarChart(divId, leftcanvasId, rightcanvasId, normalizeFactor)` - lets you construct two mirrored bar charts for showing opposing FFT bin data.
+Draws a bar for each bin.
+* `var barchart = new eegBarChart(canvasId, normalizeFactor)` - constructs a color coded bar chart for viewing EEG FFT results in a nice bar chart form.
+Expects a multiplier to normalize the data (1/peak expected amplitude (e.g. 100 for 100uV))
+* `var spectrogram = new Spectrogram(canvasId, peakAmp)` - constructs a spectrogram with a color gradient to visualize FFT or coherence intensity.
+Auto interpolates data to the height resolution of the spectrogram for convenience.
+Expects a multiplier to normalize the data (1/peak expected amplitude (e.g. 100 for 100uV)).

+* read the source to see the functions in each, they are built around the eeg32.js data structures

 Incoming:
-* colored bar charts - a common eeg visual you see to highlight band powers
 * theta-gamma 2 octave - Dmitry's test to show working memory coherence patterns with audio and heatmap visualization using my soundjs toy and uplot
-* alpha coherence visualization - for alpha training e.g. with meditation
+* more alpha coherence visualization - for alpha training e.g. with meditation

 On the right you can see single threaded performance statistics (<20ms average for 128x FFTs on worker threads)